 - Developmental and College Reading: A selfpaced course for students who are weak in reading, designed to help students acquire the basic reading skills needed to handle college-level material.
-The skills covered are designed to improve critical analysis skills and comprehension. - Basic Study Skills: This course is designed to help the student develop a systematic method of studying.
-Skills demonstrated include study reading, listening to lectures, note-taking, time management, review techniques, and exam writing. - Writing: This course is designed to help the student acquire the basic skills of writing.
-Students are assigned work on punctuation and grammar.
-Structure and style are practiced and then incorporated into organized paragraphs and essays. - Spelling: This course helps the student to apply basic spelling rules and to spell commonly misspelled words.
+The skills covered are designed to improve critical analysis skills and comprehension.

+- Writing: This course is designed to help

+the student acquire the basic skills of

+writing.
+Students are assigned work on

+punctuation and grammar.
+Structure and

+style are practiced and then incorporated

+into organized paragraphs and essays.

+- Spelling: This course helps the student to apply basic spelling rules and to spell commonly misspelled words.

-ENGL 195 Effective Communications I
+ENGL 195 BUS Effective Communications I

 This course introduces students to the principles and practices of written and oral communications as applied in current business and career contexts.
 This course aims to help students develop an ability to write clearly and speak effectively.

-Instruction will emphasize grammar, style, and presentation as important elements applied to a variety of writing and speaking situations: e-mail, web analysis and summaries, memos, letters, proposals, résumés, interviews, and instructional and persuasive talks.
+Instruction will emphasize grammar, style, and presentation as important elements applied to a variety of writing and speaking situations: e-mail, web analysis and summaries, memos, letters, proposals, resumés, interviews, and instructional and persuasive talks.

-ENGL 196 Effective Communications II
+ENGL 196 BUS Effective Communications II